zoho/ZSInAppPurchaseKit/README.md

 **ZSInAppPurchaseKit.xcframework**

-If you are not using Coocapods in your project you can download and add our [ZSInAppPurchaseKit.xcframework](https://github.com/zoho/ZSInAppPurchaseKit/tree/master/ZSInAppPurchaseKit.xcframework) in to your project.
+If you are not using SPM in your project you can download and add our [ZSInAppPurchaseKit.xcframework](https://github.com/zoho/ZSInAppPurchaseKit/tree/master/ZSInAppPurchaseKit.xcframework) directly in to your project.

 ---